Donald Trump’s Impeachment Opposed By A Majority Of Americans

 As previously reported by the Inquisitr, Donald Trump’s approval rating has “crashed” in recent polls, down to an average of 40 percent across respected polling agencies.
 Inquisitr writer Jonathan Vankin writes that in the Midwest, where Trump has previously enjoyed strong approval ratings among rural voters, even his base is “abandoning” him.

-Looking to the 2018 mid-term elections, recent polling data appears to spell doom for Trump and the Republicans.
+Looking to the 2018 midterm elections, recent polling data appears to spell doom for Trump and the Republicans.
 That’s because the Republican-dominated Congress itself has dismal approval ratings: 72 percent of voters disapprove of the job Congress is doing.
 Even among Republicans, only 58 percent approve of Congress.
 That doesn’t bode well for Republicans in November, as Malloy explains.

 “By a 14-point margin, Americans would rather vote for the Democratic candidate in their local race for the U.S. House of Representatives.
 Could the ‘blue wave’ become a tsunami?
 Whoever wins, they’re going into a Congress with an abysmal approval rating.”

 Meanwhile, Trump’s avowed “enemy of the people,” the news media, has higher approval ratings than the president.
-54 percent of voters say they trust the news more than they trust Trump.
+Fifty-four percent of voters say they trust the news more than they trust Trump.